socle-commun/socle-commun.github.io/src/en-US/projects/simple-picto/index.md

 ## 📜 License

-Released under the [MIT License](LICENSE).
+Released under the MIT license.
 Copyright © 2025 [Socle Commun](https://github.com/socle-commun) — Built with care for an accessible world.